 In a loop ileostomy, an opening in the lower abdominal area, called a stoma, is surgically created.
 An ileostomy bag, also called a colostomy bag or pouch, is then attached to the small intestine through the stoma.
 The bag hangs outside the body and collects the waste products that would otherwise have passed into one’s large intestine and out of one’s rectum.
 Normal function of the digestive system will be restored when the ileostomy is reversed.

 A loop ileostomy is not always necessary as an accompaniment to a resection.
 One’s physician will advise on whether the procedure is needed.

-One’s lifestyle, exercise routine and diet plan will generally need to be tailored to one’s individual needs as determined by one’s condition, and may need to be adjusted according to one’s symptoms.
+A person's lifestyle, exercise routine and diet plan will generally need to be tailored to their individual needs as determined by their condition, and may need to be adjusted according to their symptoms.